-MASTS actively collaborates with partners at EU level through representation on a number of strategic groups and organisations, including the Marine Science Co-ordination Committee, the Marine Strategy Forum and the European Marine Biological Resource Centre.
+MASTS actively collaborates with partners at EU level through representation in a number of strategic groups and organisations, including the Marine Science Co-ordination Committee, the Marine Strategy Forum and the European Marine Board (EMB).

-MASTS is recognised as a national body which brings together the majority of Scotland’s marine science capacity and can offer a collective voice for a significant proportion of that community.
-As such, MASTS has been accepted as one of the three UK organisations represented on the European Marine Board.
+MASTS is recognised as a national body that brings together the majority of Scotland’s marine science capacity and can offer a collective voice for a significant proportion of that community.
+As such, MASTS has been accepted as one of the three UK organisations represented on the European Marine Board (EMB).
 Through this membership, MASTS is well placed to engage with other European partners and the Commission.
-In addition, this membership offers important opportunities to influence EU calls for funding, inform Commission thinking on a range of marine related issues and be party to strategic initiatives with third countries favoured as partners by the EU.
+In addition, this membership offers important opportunities to influence EU calls for funding, inform Commission thinking on a range of marine-related issues and be party to strategic initiatives with third countries favoured as partners by the EU.

 MAST-Scotland has signed Memoranda of Understanding (MoUs) with international organisations including MEOPAR, the University of Nagasaki and the Pitcairn Islands Council.
 MASTS’ legal and charitable entity; MAST-Scotland, also has the potential for members to bid for funds through this entity as a single applicant.